fernandoabcdataz/a.nine-transformation/readme.md

 This dbt project is designed with flexibility and scalability in mind, ensuring that both detailed, ad-hoc queries and common pre-aggregated metrics can be served efficiently.
 The hybrid approach combining **normalized** and **queryable** models addresses the limitations of traditional dimensional models and ensures that the LLM application can respond to a wide variety of queries without sacrificing performance or accuracy.

 For future development, a **semantic layer** and **knowledge base** will be set up in a separate pipeline, ensuring contextualized responses from the LLM and a more comprehensive query experience.

----

-Let me know if you need further details or adjustments!